patchlevel/event-sourcing/docs/pages/repository.md

     You can find out more about message decorator [here](message_decorator.md).

+!!! tip

+    If you have multiple decorators, you can use the `ChainMessageDecorator` to chain them.

 ## Use the repository

 Each `repository` has three methods that are responsible for loading an `aggregate`,